jc1122/portfolio_management/memory-bank/progress.md

 ## Notes

+- See `CODE_REVIEW.md` for comprehensive code review (9.5/10 quality score)
-- See `REFACTORING_SUMMARY.md` for detailed refactoring history
+- See `TECHNICAL_DEBT_RESOLUTION_SUMMARY.md` for detailed task documentation
+- See `archive/technical-debt/` for individual task completion documentation
+- See `archive/sessions/` for historical session notes
 - Update documentation after each milestone
 - Keep Memory Bank synchronized with code changes